 Ancient Monuments of the Mississippi Valley by George Squier and Edwin Hamilton Davis can be read in full for free right here.

-Also, be sure to read this fascinating presentation by William Romain, who goes into deep detail about the cosmological significance of the mounds and the possible connection between them.
+Also, be sure to read this fascinating presentation by William Romain, who goes into deep detail about the cosmological significance of the mounds and the possible connections between them.

 The famous mounds of Ohio (together with Cahokia) are featured prominently throughout Graham Hancock’s recent book America Before: The Key to Earth’s Lost Civilization.
 My visit to the mounds took place before the release of the book.
 And while I haven’t read the whole thing yet, I’ve had a look at some of the chapters pertaining to the places I went to.